DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 >
 > This bracelet has 3 charges.
 While wearing it, you can use a bonus action to spend 1 of its charges to cast the *sanctuary* spell (DC 15), or 2 of its charges to cast the *warding bond* spell with a range of 30 feet.
 >
-> When you cast a spell using this bracelet, you may spend an additional charge to cast the spell as a reaction when an enemy makes an attack against the target of the spell instead.
-If you do, the spell’s effects end at the start of your next turn.
+> You can cast one of these spells as a reaction in response to an enemy attacking a creature within range.
+If you do, you must spend an additional charge, and the spell must target the attacked creature.
+When cast in this way, the spell's effects end at the start of your next turn.
 >
 > The bracelet regains 1 expended charge daily at dawn.
 If you expend the bracelet's last charge, roll a d20.
 On a 1, the bracelet loses its magical properties.